unicode-org/cldr/docs/ldml/tr35-general.md

 4. If the font’s ‘name’ table contains a font subfamilyname (‘name’ID2) in this language and all font variation axes are set to their defaults, return this name.

-5. If the font has a style attributes (STAT) table, lookup the design axis tags and their ordering.
-If the font has no STAT table, assume \[Width, Weight, Slant\] as axis ordering, and infer the font’s style atributes from other available data in the font (eg. the OS/2 table).
+5. If the font has a style attributes (STAT) table, look up the design axis tags and their ordering.
+If the font has no STAT table, assume \[Width, Weight, Slant\] as axis ordering, and infer the font’s style attributes from other available data in the font (eg. the OS/2 table).

 6. For each design axis, find a localized style name for its value.
-   1. If the font’s style attributes point to a ‘name’ table entry that is available the result language, use this name.
+   1. If the font’s style attributes point to a ‘name’ table entry that is available in the result language, use this name.
    2. Otherwise, generate a fallback name from CLDR style Name data.
-      1. The type key is the OpenType axis tag ( ‘wght’).
+      1. The type key is the OpenType axis tag (‘wght’).
 The subtype and alt keys are taken from the entry in English CLDR where the string is equal to the English name in the font.
 For example, when the font uses a weight whose English style name is “Extralight”, this will lead to subtype = “200” and alt = “variant”.
 If there is no match, take the axis value (“200”) for subtype and the empty string for alt.
       2. Look up (type, subtype) in a data table derived from CLDR’s style names.
-If CLDR supplies multiple alternate names for this (type, subtype), use the one whose “alt” key is matching; otherwise, use the default alternate (which has no “alt” atribute in CLDR).
+If CLDR supplies multiple alternate names for this (type, subtype), use the one whose “alt” key is matching; otherwise, use the default alternate (which has no “alt” attribute in CLDR).
 7. Concatenate the strings, with a separator between them.

 ## 15 <a name="Grammatical_Features" href="#Grammatical_Features">Grammatical Features</a>